VPDC

 • Cellulitis (skin infection)

-• Infectious arthritis (swelling of the joint)
+• Infectious arthritis (swelling of the joints)

 Meningitis is the most common form of invasive Hib disease, accounting for 50% to 65% of cases.
 Symptoms of meningitis include fever, decreased mental status, and stiff neck.